GitBruno/myProfiles/README.md

 More info?
 ---------
-You can find more info with the notes that come with the profiles.
+Please read the notes that come with the profiles.